 Marking and Grading

-Where project exercises or coursework tasks are marked internally by Trinity School staff, marking is checked and moderated within the department to ensure consistency of assessment.
-This is carried out in line with the relevant examination board's requirements and there is a right of appeal that this has been carried out appropriately; a copy of our appeals procedure can be viewed in the School Office.
+Project exercises or coursework tasks marked internally by Trinity School staff are moderated within the department to ensure consistency of assessment.
 A sample of work, selected by the exam board, is then scrutinised and checked by an external moderator appointed by the relevant examination board.
-The raw mark originally given may be agreed, or can be shifted up or down by the moderator to achieve uniformity of standards between examination centres, so marks awarded at Trinity School cannot be considered as final until they are confirmed or shown as adjusted on results' day.
+The raw mark originally given may be agreed, or can be raised or lowered by the moderator to achieve uniformity of standards between examination centres, so marks awarded at Trinity School cannot be considered as final until they are confirmed or shown as adjusted on results' day.

 A* grade for A level

 An A* at A Level will be awarded to candidates who achieve a grade A on the A Level overall, i.e. 80% on the uniform mark scale [UMS] and achieve at least 90% or more across the A2 units.
 For example: A four-unit A Level comprises a total of 400 UMS of which 200 UMS are available for the A2 units.
 To achieve an A*, candidates need to gain at least 320 UMS for the full A Level (i.e. an A overall) and 180 or more for the A2 units.
 A six-unit A Level comprises a total of 600 UMS of which 300 UMS are available for the A2 units.
 To achieve an A*, candidates need to achieve at least 480 UMS for the full A Level (i.e. an A overall) and 270 or more for the A2 units.